Using the OpenID Connect Hybrid Flow

 .
 A sample response will look like this:

-The ID token is ready to be validated, decoded and used by the client, while the code can be further used to be exchanged for an Access Token, exactly like it would have been done in the authorization code flow.
+The ID token is ready to be validated, decoded and used by the client, while the code can further be exchanged for an access token, exactly like it would have been done in the authorization code flow.

 Redeeming the Code

-With the code in hand, the client app can redeem it for an Access Token and possibly other tokens — like a Refresh Token and ID Token.
-To do this, the client app must make an HTTP POST request to the OAuth server’s token endpoint.
+With the code in hand, the client app can redeem it for an access token and possibly other tokens -- like a refresh token and an ID token.
+To do this, the client app must make an HTTP POST request to the token endpoint of the Authorization Server.
 The body of this request must include the following:

 - A